Tsuru no Ongaeshi: Related variations

 In The Copper Pheasant Wife, the wife does not weave cloth but instead provides her husband a plume to feather an arrow shaft the husband is rewarded for.
 The wife is not looked in on by the husband like in The Crane Wife; instead like in Crane's Return of a Favor the pheasant wife leaves as soon as the favor is returned.

 In The Bird Wife, it is an injured wild goose the man saves.
 In this story, the wife weaves without prompting from the husband.
 One day she disappears, and he finds her in a local pond.
 It is there she explains she was trying to repay his kindness, and asks him to use the money from selling the cloth to take care of their child before flying away.

 In The Fox Wife, it is a fox that the man helps and who shows up on the man's doorstep to become his bride.
 In this tale the fox does not weave but uses her tail to help sweep the floors.
 Upon discovering his wife's identity, the husband drives her away.

-In The Clam Wife, a man finds a woman mysteriously appear at his doorway.
+In The Clam Wife, a man finds a woman who mysteriously appear at his doorway.
 They become married, and the wife cooks the husband a delicious bean soup each day.
 He peeks in on her cooking, and discovers that she is urinating clam juice into the soup, so he chases her away.

 In The Fish Wife, a fisherman releases fish that he does not need to eat back into the water because he does not have a greedy nature.
 A woman appears at the fisherman's door and begs to be his wife.
 The wife cooks the husband a bean soup that is so good he is suspicious of how she makes it.
 He spies on her while she is cooking, and discovers she urinates in the soup.
 Later at dinner he alludes to her cooking method.
 When the wife realizes he knows she says she must return to her former home, and bids the husband visit her at the pond the following day.
-When he does, she explains how she was a fish he saved and had wanted to repay the favor.
+When he does, she explains how she was the fish he saved and had wanted to repay the favor.
 She disappears into the water, leaving him a box of gold and silver.

 In The Snake Wife, a woman appears in a widower's doorway asking to stay the night.
 They become married, and the wife becomes pregnant.
 The wife warns the husband not to look in on the hut where she intends to have their child.
 He looks, and discovers a snake.
 The wife says that as the husband has seen her true form, she must leave.
 She ends up giving her child her two eyeballs for nourishment as she cannot be there to feed it.
 When the son grows of age he takes care of his blind mother.